Some results on injectivity and multistationarity in chemical reaction networks: Introduction

 \section{Introduction}

 In this paper, the term {\bf chemical reaction network (CRN)} will refer to a set of chemical reactions, and also to its description via a system of ordinary differential equations (ODEs).
-The study of how network structure/topology affects network dynamics, often termed chemical reaction network theory, has a considerable history \cite{feinberg0,hornjackson} but has also seen a recent resurgence of interest; one particular strand of this work involves the capacity of CRNs for multiple equilibria.
+The study of how network structure/topology affects network dynamics, often termed ``chemical reaction network theory'', has a considerable history frequently traced to the pioneering works of Horn and Jackson \cite{hornjackson} and Feinberg \cite{feinberg0}.
+This area has, however, also seen a recent resurgence of interest; and perhaps the most active strand of recent work involves examining the capacity of CRNs for multiple equilibria.
 In this context, variants on the following question have been intensively studied: \begin{enumerate} \item[Q1.]
 Which CRNs forbid multiple equilibria? \end{enumerate} In other words, for which CRNs do the vector fields derived from the network forbid more than one equilibrium on some set?
 Complicating any review of this and related questions is that the set examined may vary, conclusions may be phrased in terms of matrices or graphs associated with the network, and results may be derived under formally similar, but nevertheless subtly different, assumptions.
 For example, the reactions may be assumed to be occurring in a so-called continuous flow stirred tank reactor (CFSTR) or in a closed chamber; the kinetics may be assumed to be mass action or to belong to some other more general class; the domain examined may be the whole nonnegative orthant, its interior, or individual stoichiometry classes (to be defined later); and so forth.
 In some cases the question may be not about the possibility of multiple equilibria {\em per se}, but rather of multiple {\em nondegenerate} equilibria (defined later).
 Closely related to (Q1) is the question: \begin{enumerate} \item[Q2.]
 Which CRNs are injective? \end{enumerate} Namely, when do the vector fields derived from the network necessarily take different values at different locations on some set?
 In the special case where the value is $0$, (Q2) reduces to (Q1).
+In other words, where noninjectivity of a vector field amounts to it taking the same value at two distinct locations in its domain, multiple equilibria occur in the case where it takes the particular value $0$ at two distinct locations.
 That noninjective reaction networks may forbid multiple equilibria under certain assumptions on the reaction rates is shown by example in \cite{craciun1}, and in some of the examples in Section~\ref{secexamples} of this paper.
-(Q2), like (Q1), becomes precise only once we specify the domain we are examining, the assumptions on the kinetics, etc. Some recent papers which have studied (Q1) and/or (Q2), sometimes alongside other questions, include \cite{craciun, craciun1, CraciunHeltonWilliams,banajiSIAM,banajicraciun,banajicraciun2,Craciun.2010ac,feliuwiufAMC2012,conradiflockerziJMB2012,shinarfeinbergconcord1,shinarfeinbergconcord2,joshishiu,feliuwiufSIADS2013} to cite but a few.
+(Q2), like (Q1), becomes precise only once we specify the domain we are examining, the assumptions on the kinetics, etc. Some recent papers which have studied (Q1) and/or (Q2), sometimes alongside other questions, include \cite{craciun, craciun1, CraciunHeltonWilliams,banajiSIAM,banajicraciun,banajicraciun2,Craciun.2010ac,feliuwiufAMC2012,conradiflockerziJMB2012,shinarfeinbergconcord1,shinarfeinbergconcord2,joshishiu,feliuwiufSIADS2013, gnacadja} to cite but a few.